-Hunting Red Hartebeest will demand a good flat-shooting rifle.
+Hunting red hartebeest will demand a good flat-shooting rifle.
 The .270 Win and a quality 130-grain expanding bullet should be considered the minimum.
-The 7mm and 140 grain bullet with a good ballistic coefficient (aerodynamic bullet) is probably a better choice for hunting Red Hartebeest.
-That brings us to the 30 calibers and if sighted-in properly the .308 Win, 30-06, but especially the 300 Mags with good 165 -180 grain bullets come into their own.
-Be cautious of those “humped withers” when hunting Red Hartebeest as they have caused more that one experienced hunter to shoot too high!
+The 7mm and 140 grain bullet with a good ballistic coefficient (aerodynamic bullet) is probably a better choice for hunting red hartebeest.
+That brings us to the 30 calibers and, if sighted-in properly, the .308 Wi, 30-06, but especially the 300 Mags with good 165 -180 grain bullets come into their own.
+Be cautious of those 'humped withers' when hunting red hartebeest, as they have caused more that one experienced hunter to shoot too high!
 With a side-on presentation, aim directly up the rear line of the front leg, never more that midway into the body.
-The neck of this unique antelope is a bit too slender to recommend that shot.
-If presented with a frontal shot when hunting the Red Hartebeest, place it directly between the shoulder joints, but take the shot only if he lifts his head or turns it to the side.
-Hunting Red Hartebeest can net you a very unique trophy and provide you with an interesting conversation piece once he is hanging on the wall.
+The neck of this unique antelope is a bit too slender to recommend such a shot.
+If presented with a frontal shot when hunting the red hartebeest, place it directly between the shoulder joints, but take the shot only if he lifts his head or turns it to the side.
+Hunting red hartebeest can net you a very unique trophy and provide you with an interesting conversation piece once he is hanging on the wall.